Code-Institute-Submissions/CraigThomasson-Does_It_-Vegan_AugResub/README.md

 <br>

 ## Goals
-* Create a web site that help people fins restaurant that have vegan dishes in there area
+* Create a web site that help people find restaurants that have vegan dishes in their area
 * Have a web site that has a simple search function for users
 * Users can post reviews of restaurant
 * users can add restraunts and dishes